-- Leadership skills: Being able to cooperate in a team- based environment, and initiate a collaboration and - Team management skills: Being able to manage their individual work and a project work flow, with the necessary skills of time management, team management, analytical-, and critical thinking. - Advanced presentation skills: Being able to deliver a presentation of their work in front of an audience. - Project management skills: Bearing responsibility for their own work as well as for the work of their colleagues they work together with in a project - Advanced communication skills: Being able to communicate professionally in their specialized field.
+- ✓ Teamwork: Being able to understand and work alongside people with different cultural attitudes and behaviors by promoting intercultural communication. - ✓ Leadership skills: Being able to cooperate in a team- based environment, and initiate a collaboration and work in a team. - ✓ Team management skills: Being able to manage their individual work and a project work flow, with the necessary skills of time management, team management, analytical-, and critical thinking. - ✓ Advanced presentation skills: Being able to deliver a presentation of their work in front of an audience. - ✓ Project management skills: Bearing responsibility for their own work as well as for the work of their colleagues they work together with in a project - ✓ Advanced communication skills: Being able to communicate professionally in their specialized field.